asmsaiff/plantex-house-plant-selling-wordpress-woocommerce-theme/README.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Plantex in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to INSERT ABOUT PAGE for a guide on how to customize this theme.
-5. Navigate to Plantex Options in WordPress admin area customize to your taste.
+4. Navigate to 'Plantex Options' in WordPress admin area customize to your taste.
+You can add contents on page from the advanced option panel there.

 == Privacy ==
 Plantex uses LocalStorage to save the setting when Dark Mode support is turned on or off.